Interviewsand Articles

 FS: I am.
 Congregational, but I didn't go to seminary.

-RW: You teach in the Philosophy department, have been the head of the department, but also stand somewhere in theology, right?
+RW: You teach in the Philosophy department, and have been the head of the department.
+But you also stand somewhere in theology, right?

 FS: Well, there's my ms. standing there.
 It's entitled, The Mysterious Presence, 340 pages.
 It's on the main question which has concerned me.